Find international research funding

 FAPESP - University of Bath Funding

 The University of Bath and the São Paulo State Research Foundation (FAPESP) offer joint funding to support projects involving the exchange of researchers.
-There are two calls per academic year with deadlines in January and July.
+There are two calls per academic year.
+The deadlines of the next calls will be announced 24 April 2018 and 30 October 2018.
 Further information.

 Sabbatical Leave Scheme